 Whether you’re looking to improve your application and service delivery, consolidate existing performance monitoring tools and responsibilities or justify the impact of a new technology deployment, the following six steps can help you create the fundamental building blocks of an effective performance monitoring strategy:

 Any performance monitoring strategy starts with data collection.
 If you can’t monitor it, you can’t manage it.
 It sounds simple enough, but there are many obstacles that prevent proper data collection and leave you with visibility gaps.
-To prevent this, look for a monitoring platform that supports the following data collection criteria:
+To prevent this, look for a network and infrastructure monitoring platform that supports the following data collection criteria:

 High frequency polling

 Traditional five minute polling cycles are insufficient in many instances.
 A spike in traffic that lasts only a couple seconds represents less than 1% of a five minute polling cycle.
 The anomaly will be completely flattened and undetectable when averaged out over that time span.
 Yet this brief spike can disrupt business transactions, video communications, and other latency-sensitive applications.
 Many leading customers today gather data at least every minute.
 Be sure your monitoring platform strategy enables you to poll for performance data at the frequency your business requires.
 Don’t get trapped into a strategy that limits what you collect and how often based on the polling limits of an inferior monitoring platform.

 Raw data retention

 Granular data collection is only useful when you can maintain that data for a sufficient time frame.
 Some monitoring solutions may average and consolidate historical data over time for storage reasons.
 This results in a lesser understanding of historical events.
 It also weakens your ability to forecast future capacity needs with accuracy.
 Many organizations seek a performance monitoring platform that maintains a year of as-polled data.
 You should not have to invest in extra storage capacity to do this.